cooljeanius/dawn_of_thunder/README.md

 # dawn_of_thunder
-Fork of a Wesnoth UMC campaign for 1.14.
+Fork of a Wesnoth UMC campaign that was originally for  BfW 1.14.
+In this fork I am forward-porting it to BfW 1.16.

 Follow Fiannon on a quest that will lead him farther than any elf has ever been.